Robot Combat League: Competitors

 Each robot is powered by hydraulic and pneumatic actuators.
 Each robot moves on two feet, stabilized by a bar that attaches at the back of the robot, above the legs.
 The robots each have six actuators at the waist, and several more in each arm.
 The robots are all styled and painted to be unique and distinct from each other.
-This unique styling is especially expressed in the different types and designs of armor that cover each robot, from sheet steel, to steel pipe roll cages, to carbon fibre, to leather.
+This unique styling is especially expressed in the different types and designs of armour that cover each robot, from sheet steel, to steel pipe roll cages, to carbon-fiber, to leather.
 The robots' hands are also all individually styled, and can be quickly detached to facilitate repairs between rounds, or swapped out for weapon attachments.

 Several cameras may be mounted on each robot by the show staff to capture show footage, but none of the camera images were used to help control of the robot.

-The robots are controlled by the "Robo-Jockey" and "Robo-Tech" via direct line-of-sight, from two raised platforms at either end of the arena.
+The robots are controlled by the "Robo-Jockey" and "Robo-Tech" by direct line of sight, from two raised platforms at either end of the arena.

 The initial team seed order was determined by a timed challenge in the first episode.